speedrunning/halalruns/README.rst

 Here is an example program which takes a keyword as a command line argument and prints links to the first 400 users that match the keyword.
-This could be useful for finding bots to report in the `Bots Deletion Thread <https://www.speedrun.com/the_site/thread/7p1bg>`_.
+This could be useful for finding bots to report in the `Bots Deletion Thread`_.
 The number 400 is used simply to show how the user does not need to worry about manual pagination.
 If you want to use this as a real application you should probably add in error checking.

 .. code-block:: go